Reducing Occupational Accidents and Property Damage

 Occupational health and safety audits

 Planned audits are conducted each year at business sites in Japan and Group companies outside Japan.
-In FY2022, ten production sites in Japan were audited by the Safety, Quality, and Environment Audit Team of the Safety, Quality, and Environment Audit Office at Fuji Oil Co., Ltd., the regional headquarters in Japan.
-For overseas Group companies, the next occupational health and safety audits are planned based on the results of their previous audits.
-In FY2022, the Production Productivity Management Group conducted remote audits of three production sites and on-site audits of four production sites.
-Remote audits of Group companies outside Japan involve advance review of documentation, reviews via online meetings, and live video audits.
-Live video streaming allows staff based in Japan to visually inspect overseas sites from where they are.
+In FY2023, nine production sites in Japan were audited by the Safety, Quality, and Environment Audit Team of the Safety, Quality, and Environment Audit Office at Fuji Oil Co., Ltd., the regional headquarters in Japan.
+For Group companies outside Japan, the next occupational health and safety audits are planned based on the results of their previous audits.
+In FY2023, the Production Productivity Management Group conducted audits of nine production sites.
 At production sites where audits have been conducted, progress checks and follow-up checks are carried out after improvements have been made in response to the issues identified.
 We aim to eliminate work-related accidents at our sites through this ongoing cycle of audits, improvements, and follow-up.

 Multilingual reminders

-At Group companies outside Japan, we display safety-related reminders in multiple languages for employees who use different languages so that they can carry out their work safely.
+At Group companies outside Japan, we display safety-related reminders in multiple languages so that employees who use different languages can also carry out their work safely.

 Example of a sign at Fuji Global Chocolate (M) Sdn.
 Bhd.
 (Malaysia)